 - (h) (1) Monitoring of agencies, institutions, and organizations receiving assistance under this title. - (2) Monitoring shall be conducted by interagency teams that are sufficiently trained to ensure compliance.
 Interagency teams shall consist of, but not be limited to, representatives from the State Department of Developmental Services, the State Department of Education, the interagency coordinating council, or a local family resource center or network, parent, direct service provider, or any other agency responsible for providing early intervention services. - (3) All members of an interagency team shall have access to all information that is subject to review.
-Members of each interagency team shall maintain the confidentiality of the information, and each member of the interagency team shall sign a written agreement of confidentiality. - (4) A summary of monitoring issues and findings shall be forwarded biannually to the interagency coordinating council for review. - (i) Establishing innovative approaches to information distribution, family support services, and interagency coordination at the local level. - (j) Ensuring the provision of appropriate early intervention services to all infants eligible under Part C of the federal Individuals with Disabilities Education Act (20 U.S.C.
+Members of each interagency team shall maintain the confidentiality of the information, and each member of the interagency team shall sign a written agreement of confidentiality. - (4) A summary of monitoring issues and findings shall be forwarded biannually to the interagency coordinating council for review. - (i) Establishing innovative approaches to information distribution, family support services, and interagency coordination at the local level.
+This shall include the posting of information for parents specific to transition requirements along with other parent training opportunities on the lead agency's internet website, the regional centers' websites, and other appropriate internet websites. - (j) Ensuring the provision of appropriate early intervention services to all infants eligible under Part C of the federal Individuals with Disabilities Education Act (20 U.S.C.
 Sec.
 1431 et seq.) and under Section 95014, except for those infants who have solely a low incidence disability as defined in Section 56026.5 of the Education Code and who are not eligible for services under the Lanterman Developmental Disabilities Services Act (Division 4.5 (commencing with Section 4500) of the Welfare and Institutions Code).